rahulyhg/YggBot/README.md

 # YggBot

-An attempt at making a basic Discord bot to display images larger than what the standard emojis allow for.
+An attempt at making a basic Discord bot for Granblue Fantasy.

 Library: [Discord.js](https://discord.js.org)